erikp9000/cpm-ndos/README.md

 #### Find Next

-Find the next file matching the search parameters specified in Find First.
+Find the next file matching the search parameters specified in NAMEx8 and EXTx3.
+The search parameters must be specified again because some programs use a quirk of CP/M in which they call Find First to prime CP/M to point to a specific directory entry and then update the FCB so that the Find Next call to CP/M will return the next file matching the newly changed Find Next search parameters.

+If NAMEx8 and EXTx3 are not provided, Find Next will use the filter previously set by Find First.

 Request: